hoainv99/mc-ocr/README.md

 ## Description
 The Mobile capture receipts Optical Character Recognition (MC-OCR) challenge deliver two tasks: Receipt Image Quality Evaluation and OCR Recognition.
 In the first task,we  introduce a regression model to map various inputs such as the probability of the output OCR, cropped text  boxes, images to their label.
 In the second task, we propose a stacked multi-model as a solution to tackle this problem.
 The robust models are incorporated by image segmentation, image classification, text detection, text  recognition, and text classification.
 Follow this solution, we can get vital tackle  various noise receipt types such as horizontal, skew, and blur receipt.
 ## Getting Started
+### Requirement
+Our code have to run with GPU device, thank you.
 ### Dependency
 Firstly, you need to install libaries follow this code :
 ```